-His original temperament and his amazing dexterity in playing traditional instruments has been widely praised, culminating to him winning First Prize in a Pan-Hellenic Music Competition organized by the Greek Ministry of Education at the Athens Concert Hall (Megaron Mousikis) in 1996.
-In 1997, he was awarded a scholarship by His Eminence Mr Panteleimon and Iera Mitropolis Verias, to continue his music studies in London.
+His proficiency and accomplishment in playing traditional musical instruments has led to many accolades.
+In 1996 he won first prize in a Pan-Hellenic music competition organized by the Greek Ministry of Education at the Athens Concert Hall (Megaron Mousikis) while in 1997 he was awarded a scholarship by His Eminence Mr Panteleimon and the Holy Metropolis of Veria to continue his music studies in London.

-In January 2005, Matthaios won the Arts Foundation Fellowship Award of Britain as the best UK based instrumentalist working in a non-western musical tradition.
-He has also performed the Pontic lyra at WOMAD music festival in Reading (England 2001 and 2005), WOMEX music festival in Rotterdam (Holland 2001), Roskilder Rock festival (Denmark 2002), in Teatro Massimo for UNESCO (Palermo Opera House, Italy 2002), at the Royal Albert Hall (in a Charity concert for the children of Afghanistan, London 2002) and at the Purcell Room in London's Southbank Arts Centre.
+In 2005 he won the Arts Foundation Fellowship Award of Britain as the best UK based instrumentalist working in a non-western musical tradition.
+He has also performed the Pontic lyra at WOMAD music festival in Reading (England 2001 & 2005), WOMEX music festival in Rotterdam (Holland 2001), Roskilder Rock festival (Denmark 2002), in Teatro Massimo for UNESCO (Palermo Opera House, Italy 2002), at the Royal Albert Hall (in a Charity concert for the children of Afghanistan, London 2002) and at the Purcell Room in London's Southbank Arts Centre.

-In 2006, Matthaios was the co-artistic director of the opening ceremony for the International Byzantine Congress of London with Lady Marina Marks as Chairman and Prince Charles as patron.
-In March 2007 he performed at the London Porchester Hall (Bayswater) with Cat Stevens (Yusuf Islam).
+In 2006 Tsahouridis was the co-artistic director of the opening ceremony for the International Byzantine Congress of London with Lady Marina Marks as Chairman and Prince Charles as patron.
+In 2007 he performed at the London Porchester Hall (Bayswater) with Cat Stevens (Yusuf Islam).

-Tsahouridis has shown a great interest in the stringed family of musical instruments; he plays instruments such as the violin, laghouto (Greek lute), oud, the Greek bouzouki, guitar, the Persian kamancheh, the Afghan rubab, as well as the Afghan and the Uzbek ghichaks.
-Having participated in many music concerts and recordings, he has managed to put forward a personal statement over the musical tradition he embraces and to which he has devoted his life.
+Tsahouridis has likewise shown a great interest in other stringed musical instruments.
+He is also adept at the violin, laghouto (Greek lute), oud, the Greek bouzouki, guitar, the Persian kamancheh, the Afghan rubab as well as the Afghan and the Uzbek ghichaks.
+Having participated in many music concerts and recordings he has managed to put forward a personal statement over the musical tradition he embraces and to which he has devoted his life.